learn-co-curriculum/reading-ios-writing-initializers/README.md

     return self;
 }
 ```
 This makes sure that none of these properties are initialized to `nil` when a user of the `FISWarship` class calls the default initializer.
-This can help with debugging when a testing since, for instance, a string property that holds an empty string is much easier to troubleshoot than a string property that holds `nil`.
+This can help with debugging when testing since, for example, a string property that holds an empty string is much easier to troubleshoot than a string property that holds `nil`.

 **Note:** *This is particularly useful for mutable collection properties such as* `NSMutableArray` *and* `NSMutableDictionary` *to ensure that they are set up to receive method calls to add or remove objects.*

-We could also define the default initializer to set up an instance populated with non-zero information as well:
+We could also define the default initializer to set up an instance populated with non-zero information:

 ```objc
 // FISWarship.m